 I should note that this last point—the problems attending growth being drowned out by a bogus debate about the climate science—is essential if you want to understand why the human species may become extinct in the next few hundred years.
 This same behavior has been called fiddling while Rome burns, and humans seem to be especially adept at it.

 Is our species headed for rapid extinction as Frank Fenner believes?
 On the face of it, this question is impossible to answer.
-It is a question about the distant future (on human timescales).
-For example, some resource scarcity people have bet that peak oil, peak coal and peak everything else will crush economic growth well before we put enough CO2-equivalent into the atmosphere to raise the Earth's surface temperature much over 2° C (centigrade).
+It is a question about the distant future on the human time scale.
+For example, some resource scarcity people have bet that peak oil, peak coal and peak everything else will crush economic growth well before we put enough CO2-equivalent into the atmosphere to raise the Earth's surface temperature much over 2°C (centigrade).
 Is that a plausible scenario?

 I prefer behavioral criteria in thinking about human outcomes.
 I guarantee you that if humans start running short of energy, they will burn every combustible thing in sight in order to cook their meals, heat or cool their homes, move goods or themselves from place A to place B, etc. That will obviously wreak all sorts of ecological havoc.